tc39/notes/es9/2018-03/mar-22.md

 YK: there is a use case for double type. boolean is always what you mean. ??
 I dont know what to say about that other than, I think that if you tryed to use that it wouldnt work

-RJE: RB are you there?

 RBN: one issue in the issue tracker is ?: and I know its considered to be ??
 There are a number of languags that use ?: as null coales.e. im personally more favor in ???

-RJE: nothing else in the queue, so we done.
-We have appro 45min left.

 ** discussing the agenda **